bioinformatics-training/intro-machine-learning-2017/docs/09-clustering.md

 set.seed(42)
 res_k_15 <- lapply(k, function(i){kmeans(t(e), i, nstart=10)})
 -->
-There is no obvious elbow, but the rate of decrease in the total-within sum of squares appears to slow after k=5.
-Since we know that there are seven tissues in the data set we will try k=7.
+There is no obvious elbow, but since we know that there are seven tissues in the data set we will try k=7.
 <!--

 ```r